wdv4758h/pypy-extradoc/talk/scipyindia2014/talk.rst

 * Provides a decorator that allows you to run specific functions on PyPy

-* Is used the same way as numba, but different performance caracteristics
+* Is used the same way as numba, but different performance characteristics

 JitPy
 -----